AndyOooh/event-dee-2/README.md

 ## Filtering apps

-You can also run the apps separately.
-Either by using the `--filter` flag in combination with the app names `landing`, `app`, `firebase-cloud-functions` or `vite-storybook`, or by appending them with `:<package>`.
+You can also run the apps separately by using the `--filter` flag in combination with the app name: `landing`, `app`, `firebase-cloud-functions` or `vite-storybook`.
 For example, to start the client development server only, run:

 ```sh
 turbo dev --filter landing
 ```

-Or you can _cd_ into the specific directories and use the commands there.
+Or you can navigate to the specific app/package directory and use the local commands there with yarn.

 Once you have the development servers running, you can access the: